Decider for Onchain Verification

 The prover computes

-• 2: check that and
+• 2: Check that and

-• 3: check that and
+• 3: Check that and

-• 5.1: Check correct computation of the KZG challenges which we do through in-circuit Transcript.
+• 7.1: Check correct computation of the KZG challenges which we do through in-circuit Transcript.

 • where are the interpolated polynomials from respectively.